 Alongside the lessons we run a number of key projects, both in house and through external partners that expose the students to ‘real’ Science.

-Through IRIS (Institute of Research in Schools) LV students take part in Amazing Atmospheres, evaluating data from the ExoMars Trace Gas Orbiter as well as collecting their own atmospheric gas data in Calne.
+Through IRIS (Institute of Research in Schools) LV students take part in different projects each year such as Amazing Atmospheres where they evaluated data from the ExoMars Trace Gas Orbiter.
 Through UCL, Sixth Form Chemists are taking part in an exciting scheme to investigate novel properties in ionic liquids and through the Microbiology Society Sixth Form Biologists are part of a crowdsourcing project analysing the soil here in Calne for antibacterial compounds with the support of the Bristol University Plant Pathology Department.
-Our A Level Physicists achieve their Gold CREST award from the Engineering Education Scheme.
-They work with a local engineering firm over the course of a year to design a solution to an engineering problem that the company needs to solve.
-In 2017-18 the LIV girls will be taking part in the Bloodhound competition to design, build and race rocket cars.
+Our A Level Physicists undertake the BPhO Experimental Project where they fulfill a brief set by Oxford University and submit a report, competing against other schools.

 Our clubs and societies are very active.
 Lego Robotics have already built a robotic snake and will be working on their programming skills this year with the aim of reaching competition standard.
 Zoological Society (Zoo Soc) is a weekly meet up looking at the anatomy and adaptations of the animal kingdom through dissection.

 Our outside speakers are very important to our enrichment programme.
-In the last three years we have been fortunate to listen to the likes of Dr Ben Goldacre, Dr Nessa Carey, Professor Dame Frances Ashcroft and many more.
-In 2017-18 we are welcoming Dr Helen Czerski and Professor Dame Carol Black.
-Students of all ages are able to attend these lectures and to engage with the speakers on an individual basis.
+In the last three years we have been fortunate to listen to the likes of Professor Dame Frances Ashcroft, Professor Frances Ashcroft, Professor Alice Roberts Dr Helen Czerski and many more.
+In 2018-9 we are welcoming Dr Lucinda Bellingham from the Institute of Cancer and Genomics at Birmingham University and Libby Jackson from the UK Space Agency.

 National Science Week is a much anticipated event in the school calendar.
-In 2016-17 over 700 individuals from St Mary’s, local primary schools and the Calne community participated in Science events such as an evening lecture with Professor Alice Roberts (pictured left), a night of astronomy, an interactive lecture exploring the science of taste, an exploration of Science and Art through cyanotype photography and our annual Great Biology Bake Off competition.
+In 2017-18 over 700 individuals from St Mary’s, local primary schools and the Calne community participated in 13 Science events such as an Engineering in the Military evening fixing mini tank go karts, a lecture on personalised genomic medicine, a focus day on Gravitational Waves, Dry ice workshops and our annual Great Science Bake Off competition.
+The highlight of the week was the launch of a bear, Mary Margaret, into near space.
+The data collected from her flight is used in our science lessons.

 Our curriculum is built on the Big Ideas in Science to ensure that when students complete their compulsory science education with us they have a deep and holistic understanding of the nature of science.